Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 ---

+## Explorer's Aptitude

+*What lies within the towering walls, and what hides beyond the wild expanse?*
+{ .quote }

+These aptitude belongs in Explorer category.

 ### Urban Tracker

 You are an expert at navigating the urban labyrinth as well as the wilds.
 You gain Proficiency in Acrobatics and Sleight of Hand.
 In addition, you know the Thieves' Cant language.